The Early Days

 In that year, AFDO’s Constitution was amended to allow state-based, cross-disability organisations to join the organisation and to give them representation on the Board.

-In September 2008, AFDO named Lesley Hall as the new Chief Executive Officer.
+In September 2008, Lesley was appointed as the new Chief Executive Officer of AFDO.
 Lesley brought a wealth of experience, skills and a long commitment to human rights for women, people with disabilities and Indigenous people.

 After joining AFDO, Lesley dramatically increased the policy involvement of people with disabilities.
 Her high level of policy development, organisational skills and ability to empower her team of staff, volunteers and Board members, lifted AFDO’s profile to its highest level ever as the peak organisation of people with disabilities.
 On behalf of AFDO, Lesley represented and involved people with disabilities in the consultation, lobbying and campaign to achieve the NDIS with fantastic success.